Lynette Boggs

-Lynette Boggs (born 1963) is a former Republican politician in Clark County, Nevada, and the winner of the Miss Oregon 1989 scholarship pageant.
+Lynette Boggs-Perez (born 1963) is a former Republican politician in Clark County, Nevada, and Bexar County, Texas, and the winner of the Miss Oregon 1989 scholarship pageant.
 She went by the name of Lynette Boggs McDonald for most of her political career and returned to her maiden name after a 2007 divorce.
 She remarried in 2017 and both personally and professionally is known as Lynette Boggs-Perez.

+Genealogy

+Boggs is a descendant of Edward Reginald Hodgson Sr., born in Newcastle Upon Tyne, Northumberland, England in 1816.
+Hodgson's family immigrated to the United States in 1836, settling in Illinois, and eventually making Athens, Georgia, the family home.
+Hodgson and his brothers were plantation owners and carriage makers.
+Boggs, her siblings, and mother are direct descendants of Hodgson and a slave named Phillis, born in 1831.
+The maternal side of her family has resided in Athens for more than 180 years.

 Early life

 Boggs is the sixth of eight children and the third to graduate from law school.
 In the seventh grade she was junior high president at her school in West Germany.
 Most of her childhood was spent in Germany and Italy.
 In high school, she was president of her sophomore, junior and senior classes.
 She graduated from the University of Notre Dame in 1985 with a degree in business.
 She worked as director of marketing and admissions at the now-defunct Merritt Davis Business College in Eugene, Oregon.
 In 1989, she was crowned Miss Oregon and began a two-year journalism career.

 At the Eugene Register-Guard newspaper, Boggs concentrated on police and the courts.
 One article she wrote for the Register-Guard was about a 1990 contestant for Miss Oregon, focusing on the fact that the contestant (Lisa Verch Fletcher, a future television news journalist) was an animal advocate.

 While at the Portland Associated Press bureau, she wrote about government and contributed as a back-up sports writer.
 She also covered government and the courts at the Times Record News in Wichita Falls, Texas.
 She moved to Las Vegas in 1991.